 What ice cream to use for sundaes?

 Almost any flavor ice cream will work, but I prefer a vanilla base to let the flavors of the sundae shine through.
-For a richer flavor that pairs well with brownies, try Moose Tracks Ice Cream.
+For a richer flavor that pairs well with brownies try butter pecan, caramel, or peanut butter ice cream.

 Tips for making brownies